 So if you are headed for South Korea and really want to dive right into the Korean food in Seoul, I recommend a guided tour.
 This way, you have a local guide who knows the best spots and can help you translate.
 (And ask for an adjusted spiciness level if need be.)

-If you want to try out a specific item from my 20 non spicy Korean dishes, you can just tell your guide and he can help you find it instead of trying to hunt it down yourself.
+If you want to try out a specific item from my list of not-spicy Korean dishes, you can just tell your guide and they can help you find it instead of trying to hunt it down yourself.
 That would be quite a waste of time particularly if you have only a few days in Seoul.

 To give you some inspiration of how you can combine the best sights with the best Korean BBQ in Seoul, check out these tours:

-- Korean BBQ & Local Street Food Tour at Namdaemun Market – Namdaemun is THE place for mixing and matching your Korean mini dishes.
+- Taste hidden street food in Seoul with a 2.5h food tour – Namdaemun is THE place for mixing and matching your Korean mini dishes.
 Plus, on this tour you’ll get plenty of food as well as on site cooking demonstrations.
-(There is a night version as well.)

 - Traditional Korean Cooking Class – In case you want to get off the streets and real hands on, why not join a cooking class?
 I mean, when will you get to make a four course meal in a professional cooking environment again?
 Plus, cooking is different in every country and thi way you will learn the basics for Korean food preparation.